Robust Inference-Time Steering of Protein Diffusion Models via Embedding Optimization: Abstract

 \section{Abstract}

-In many biophysical inverse problems, the goal is to generate biomolecular conformations that are both physically plausible and consistent with experimental measurements.
-As recent sequence-to-structure diffusion models provide powerful data-driven priors, posterior sampling has emerged as a popular framework by guiding atomic coordinates to target conformations using experimental likelihoods.
-However, when the target lies in a low-density region of the prior, posterior sampling requires aggressive and brittle weighting of the likelihood guidance.
-Motivated by this limitation, we propose \textit{EmbedOpt}, an alternative inference-time approach for steering diffusion models to optimize experimental likelihoods in the conditional embedding space.
-As this space encodes rich sequence and coevolutionary signals, optimizing over it effectively shifts the diffusion prior to align with experimental constraints.
-We validate EmbedOpt on two benchmarks simulating cryo-electron microscopy map fitting and experimental distance constraints.
-We show that EmbedOpt outperforms the coordinate-based posterior sampling method in map fitting tasks, matches performance on distance constraint tasks, and exhibits superior engineering robustness across hyperparameters spanning two orders of magnitude.
-Moreover, its smooth optimization behavior enables a significant reduction in the number of diffusion steps required for inference, leading to better efficiency.
+A core challenge in structural biophysics is generating biomolecular conformations that are both physically plausible and consistent with experimental measurements.
+While sequence-to-structure diffusion models provide powerful priors, posterior sampling methods steer generation by perturbing atomic coordinates with gradients from experimental likelihoods.
+However, when the target lies in a low-density region of the prior, these methods require aggressive upweighting of the likelihood that can destabilize sampling and be sensitive to hyperparameters.
+We propose EmbedOpt, an inference-time steering framework that introduces an orthogonal optimization axis: rather than performing posterior sampling under a fixed prior, EmbedOpt directly optimizes the prior by updating the model's conditional embedding.
+This embedding space encodes rich coevolutionary signals, so optimizing it shifts the structural prior to align with experimental constraints.
+Empirically, EmbedOpt matches coordinate-based posterior sampling baselines on sparse distance constraints and outperforms them on cryo-electron microscopy map fitting, including real, noisy experimental ones.
+Furthermore, EmbedOpt's smooth optimization behavior yields robustness to hyperparameters spanning two orders of magnitude and enables comparable performance with fewer diffusion steps.
+Code is available at \url{https://github.com/rs-station/embedopt}.